How to use phalcon-devtools to accelerate Phalcon development

 --ns-models=s Option to specify the namespace of the model

-You can make it unavailable later, so you can make it available during development and disable it at release.
+It can be disabled later, so you can make it available during development and disable it when releasing.

-Phalcon commands have many functions, so it's nice to be able to easily configure them using the GUI.
+Phalcon commands have many functions, so it's great to be able to easily configure them using the GUI

 Included items

-This is a script for creating a stub.
+This is a script to create a stub.

-Rewrite the CPHALCON_DIR constant that appears at the beginning of the program to the path where Phalcon.so is installed.
+Replace the CPHALCON_DIR constant at the beginning of the program with the path where Phalcon.so is installed.

-After rewriting, when you run it, a directory named after the Phalcon version will be created and a stub for the current Phalcon environment will be generated.
+After rewriting, when you run it, it will create a directory named after the Phalcon version and generate stubs for the current Phalcon environment.

-However, the latest version of the stub is included, so there is no need to run it yourself.
+However, the latest version of stubs is included, so there is little need to run it yourself.

-Inside is a command line tool that allows you to run the phalcon command from the phpstorm console.
+It contains a command line tool for running phalcon commands from the phpstorm console.

-The contents are called phalcon.sh, which does not check the installation, but it may be useful to register it.
+It is called phalcon.sh and does not check the installation, but it may be useful to register it.

-Contains stubs of functions implemented in the latest version of Phalcon.
+This contains stubs for functions implemented in the latest version of Phalcon.

-If you want to use the latest version, it is easier to use this instead of running gen-stubs.php.
+If you are using the latest version, it is easier to use this instead of running gen-stubs.php.

-Phalcon commands use templates when automatically generating various types, so if you rewrite the templates, you can be freed from such complicated work!
+The Phalcon command uses templates for various automatic generation tasks, so if you rewrite the templates, you'll be freed from such tedious work!

-Templates are used by projects, modules, and scaffolds, and the parts enclosed in "@@" are replaced, so the base part can be modified to make it easier to use.
-I think it is better.
+Templates are used for projects, modules, and scaffolds, and the parts surrounded by "@@" are replaced, so it's a good idea to keep modifying the base parts to make them easier to use.

-Once phalcon-devtools has been installed, you can copy a copy of the template to ~/Documents with the following command.
+Once you have installed phalcon-devtools, you can copy the template to ~/Documents using the following command:

 lang=bash cp -a $PTOOLSPATH/templates ~/Documents